Car Accident Lawyer Chicago Team

 It is also important to consider writing down a detailed description of what happened before, during and after the accident that led to your injury.
 Important things to note include: the time of the injury, the place of the injury, the weather conditions, who was there, how the incident played out, what was said, what you experienced during and after the accident, and anything else you feel is important.

-If you have injuries resulting from the accident you should speak with an attorney as soon as possible.
+If you have injuries resulting from the accident you should speak with a car accident lawyer in Chicago as soon as possible.
 Many times facts become hazy, witnesses move, and insurance company’s adjusters ask questions in a manner that may hurt your claim.
 An experienced attorney will be able to analyze the information you have gathered, provide guidance and advise you whether you have a viable personal injury claim.

 Is it okay for me to speak to the police when they arrive at the scene of the accident?